mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/getting-started.md

 The [free online training materials](https://gettingstarted.mendixcloud.com/link/home) that Mendix provides is built in a modular fashion.
 This means that you can skip modules depending on your knowledge, or only complete the knowledge checks to see if you need more information about a specific topic.

 In addition to Mendix being free to try and evaluate, the Mendix Community Edition gives all users unlimited access to the platform and community environments. see the section [Can I Evaluate Mendix Before I Buy?](#evaluate-before) for more details, and then check out section [5.3 How Do I Create an App?](../app-capabilities/web-apps) when you are ready to create your first app with Mendix.

+## 2 How Can I Quickstart My App Development Project? {#starter-apps}

+The Mendix Platform provides several starter apps as part of the onboarding process for [creating new applications](../use-cases#can-i-build).

+Starter apps are complete app frameworks that can be used as a starting point when building a new app on the Mendix Platform.
+They provide the scaffolding required to massively accelerate app development, as they include basic design patterns such as branding, design assets, page templates, navigation, and security models.

+<video controls  src="attachments/OE_StarterApps.mp4">VIDEO</video>

+You can also upload your own starter apps to your [Private App Store](https://docs.mendix.com/community/app-store/share-app-store-content#private-app-store) to make them available as starting points for your whole organization.
+This way, they can be used to create the root model of all new apps.
+In addition to basic design patterns, they will often include complete functional building blocks, such as user onboarding workflows, integration frameworks, document management, business rules, and processes.

 ## 3 How Does Mendix Onboard New Users? {#tailored-guidance}